ray-project/ray/doc/source/installation.rst

 ----------------------------

 Here are links to the latest wheels (which are built for each commit on the master branch).
-To install these wheels, run the following command:
+To install these wheels, use the following ``pip`` command and wheels instead of the ones above:

 .. code-block:: bash